Table of Contents

 Applicants must be legal residents of Delaware.
 Length of residency does not impact one’ s eligibility.
 Therefore, newcomers to the state can participate in this program.
 Nor does the program have an age requirement, though most participants are elderly.
 Medically, a diagnosis of Alzheimer’s or related dementia is required.
 Related dementias include Vascular, Frontotemporal and Lewy body dementias, as well as dementia resulting from Parkinson’s Disease.
 There are no financial eligibility criteria.
 However, those persons with lower income will receive priority as well as those persons with higher levels of need.

 Adult Day Services centers provide supervision, light personal care, meals, and most importantly, social and recreational activities, such as arts and crafts.
 Some centers also offer transportation to and from their location or have partnered with other organizations to do so.

 Alzheimer's Day Treatment offers higher levels of care that include all those offered in Adult Day Care, but also medication oversight, more intensive personal care assistance, skilled nursing, and some medical care.
 In addition, the staff is knowledgeable about Alzheimer’s and other related dementias and is equipped to provide care specifically for this population.

 Services are provided via a sliding scale.

 For Alzheimer's Day Treatment, Delaware state residents should contact Christiana Care Evergreen Center directly for enrollment.
-Contact information is available here.
-Some limited additional information about this program can be found here.
+One can call 888-862-0001 or click here for additional contact information.